Sources of capital growth: Solow's puzzle

 "... much technological progress, maybe most of it, could find its way into actual production only with the use of new and different capital equipment.
 Therefore the effectiveness of innovation in increasing output would be paced by the rate of gross investment.
 A policy to increase investment would therefore lead to ... a faster transfer of new technology into actual production ...
 By 1958 I was able to produce a model that allowed for the embodiment effect.
 If common sense was right, the embodiment model should have fit the facts better than the earlier one.
 But it did not...
 I do not know if that finding should be described as a paradox, but it was at least a puzzle."

-Solow was right in that much innovation requires months or years of gross investment to pay for negative cash flows in building new plant before the new products roll out from the factory doors.
-What he left unsaid is that this investment would not have been forthcoming unless positive cash flows at the end of the tunnel were predicted to be sufficient to create positive present value from the start.
-Data in our displays suggest that this initial creation of value, plus depreciation investment, are enough.
+Solow was right in that much innovation requires months or years of negative cash flow, in the form of gross investment, in building new plant before the new products roll out from the factory doors.
+From arguments in Section \ref{introduction}, however, this investment would not have been forthcoming unless positive cash flows at the end of the tunnel were predicted to be sufficient to create equal or greater present value from the start.(See Appendix \hyperref[appendix-d]{D}.)
+That initial creation of present value, plus replacement investment,\footnote{Also called depreciation investment.} are enough.

 \hypertarget{mechanics-of-free-growth}{